 This course focuses on various theories and practices of construction safety and quality management, in line with international and national standards.
 The course introduces candidates to construction safety and health, importance of jobsite safety, occupational Health in Construction, theory of Accidents, and the management of safety and health in construction through the lens of risk management, ISO 9001 principles, OHSAS 18001 principles, and the SACPCMP skills modules for Construction Health and Safety in Construction projects Stages 1 - 6.
 The course also introduces candidates to the concept of quality including product and process quality, and quality culture.
-It introduces students to the principles and application of construction to the ISO 9001:2000 and its principles and procedures.
+It introduces students to the principles and application of construction guality management, total guality management, tools and techniques for quality, and an introduction to the ISO 9001:2000 and its principles and procedures.